 - In the same period an estimated total of 55,069 tons of rice were sold to the local food market or consumed by the household.

-- A significant increase in family revenues (in interviews people referred to amounts increasing from 120 USD to 400 USD/600 USD.
-Heineken’s and EUCORD own impact study has registered increases of 323% in Kinshasa and 184% in Bumba, which are lower but still very significant);
+- A significant increase in family revenues - in interviews people referred to amounts increasing from 120 USD to 400 USD/600 USD.
+Heineken’s and EUCORD own impact study registered increases of 323% in Kinshasa and 184% in Bumba, which are lower but still very significant

-- New income-generated activities developed (small livestock, private school, bar, restaurant, motorcycles instead of bikes, etc.) in farmer communities.
+- New income-generating activities developed (livestock, private school, bar, restaurant, motorcycles instead of bikes, etc.) in farmer communities